Sushma-M/testdynamohr_salesvisonupdatedsource/file_map_readme.txt

 Information about project folder structure and files.

-pom.xml
- Add any maven dependencies to this file.
-Dependencies declared in this file will be available in the class path of application.

 lib
  Add custom jar files to this folder.
 Files added to this folder will be copied to WEB-INF for deployment and on the classpath.